jcoreio/material-ui-popup-state/README.md

 [![Build Status](https://travis-ci.org/jedwards1211/es2015-library-skeleton.svg?branch=master)](https://travis-ci.org/jedwards1211/es2015-library-skeleton)

-This is my personal skeleton for creating an ES2015 library component npm module.
+This is my personal skeleton for creating an ES2015 library npm package.
 You are welcome to use it.

 ## Tools used